 The old line that only Britain can grant pardons to Morant, Handcock and Witton is patently untrue.

 We should do it because Australia is an independent nation in control of its own destiny (and history) and because as Robert McClelland put it: “This goes to the moral values and fabric of a nation.
 We know these wrongs were done.”

 This will also bring relief to the families of Morant, Handcock and Witton, many of whom are now elderly.

-They have been on an emotional rollercoaster since I began campaigning for a pardon in 2009.
+They have been on an emotional rollercoaster since I began campaigning for pardons in 2009.

 A compelling case for compassion has been made and we should use this anniversary to right this historical wrong.